 - Are there special glamping events or festivals?
 Indeed!
 Glamping has taken the festival scene by storm.
 From music events to food and wine festivals, there’s a glamping festival that caters to just about every interest.
 Just remember, while VIP might mean Very Important Person in most places, in the glamping world, it might mean Very Into Primitivism.

 - How can I make my glamping experience even more luxurious?
 To amp up your glamping experience, consider packing some extra lavish items: think plush robes, a fancy picnic basket, gourmet food items, or even a portable espresso machine.
-After all, nature is marvelous, but it’s even better with a double-shot cappuccino in hand.
+I like to bring a fancy meal, like steak and potatoes, with some apple pie.